Step 4, and the new school year 2021-22

 The trustees and senior leadership team of Henleaze Junior School is keeping the pandemic response under constant review.
 In response to the daily changes in the national and local situation, we are doing everything possible to maintain a safe environment for our staff and pupils, and to provide continuity of learning.

 All of our actions are underpinned by detailed risk assessments.
-We receive daily advice from the Department for Education, and weekly updates from Bristol City Council.
+We receive regular advice from the Department for Education, and updates from Bristol 's Education and Public Health departments.
 We update our procedures in accordance with any recommendations made in these communications.

 We aim to keep our community informed by sending out clear guidance to parents by email and publishing documents on the website.
 You can find the documents we have sent out below.
 We also include the latest news in our weekly HJS Update, which is emailed out every Friday afternoon to our mailing list.